Piero Gilardi

-Piero Gilardi (3 August 1942 – 5 March 2023) was a visual artist.
-Born in Italy from a Swiss family, he studied at the Liceo Artistico in Turin.
-In an interview with LeGrace G. Benson, Gilardi stated that his personal encounter with artist Michelangelo Pistoletto and others helped him in the development of his own artwork (in parallel with that of U.S. Pop Art).
-While trying to comprehend the cybernetic idea of feedback and the scientific rationale behind man's mental synthesis, his perspective on reality changed; he then focused on the fluxus and relationship of things around him.
+Piero Gilardi (3 August 1942 – 5 March 2023) was a visual artist, theorist, art organizer and a catalytic figure in the Arte Povera movement as concentrated in Turin in the late 1960s.

+Born in Italy to a Swiss family, he studied at the Liceo Artistico in Turin.
+In an interview with LeGrace G. Benson, Gilardi stated that his personal encounter with artist Michelangelo Pistoletto and others helped him in the development of his own artwork that developed in parallel with that of U.S.-based Pop Art and French Nouveau réalisme.
+While trying to comprehend the cybernetic idea of feedback and the scientific rationale behind prefrontal synthesis, his perspective on reality changed and he began to focus on the Fluxus movement and its relationship with banal things.